Aquasin/DBMS_Course_Project/README.md

 1. Compile ` FellowshipDatabase.java` using javac
 2. Run `FellowshipDatabase` using java

-## Thing to do

-1. Give better errors comments

-2. Look into Optimizing the code.
-Make the code modular

-3. Use StringBuilder if possible for String concatenation instead of +=

 ## While running commands keep spaces before and after ( and , and only before for );

 <h3 style="color:#00ff00">Correct Way</h3>